eandrusenki/climatechangecuties/README.md

 # climatechangecuties

-# What Social Problem is Being Addressed
+# What social problem is being addressed?
+# Who is being empowered By Your mapplication?
+# What technical and ethical problems could there be in developing this tool?